cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/DatacenterCharacteristics.rst

 .. java:method::  DatacenterCharacteristics setCostPerBw(double costPerBw)
    :outertype: DatacenterCharacteristics

-   Sets cost to use each Megabit of bandwidth.
+   Sets the monetary cost to use each Megabit of bandwidth.

-   :param costPerBw: the cost to set
+   :param costPerBw: the cost ($) to set

 setCostPerMem
 ^^^^^^^^^^^^^